-Sometimes it’s the little things that make all the difference in a home workshop, and this is especially true when it comes to tools.
-I know which ones are the most important because they’re the tools I reach for again and again, and they can help you, too.
+Sometimes it’s the little things that make all the difference in a home workshop.
+This is especially true when it comes to tools.
+I know which ones are the most important because they’re the tools I reach for again and again.
+Perhaps some of my favourite little tools here can help you, too.

 The Veritas DX60 block plane pulls off the remarkable aesthetic trick of somehow combining a modern appearance with classic styling, though looks shouldn’t sway you when it comes to choosing a plane.
 Performance is what counts, and delivering smooth, controllable cuts is particularly challenging for block planes.
 That’s because of the way they’re typically used.